The Yang-Mills Gradient Flow and Loop Spaces of Compact Lie Groups: Holonomy map and critical manifolds

 \begin{proof} For a proof we refer to \cite[Theorem 2.1]{FriedrichHabermann}. \end{proof}

-\begin{thm}{ } Let $[A]$ be a $\G_0(P)$ equivalence class of Yang--Mills connections, and let $x_A=\Phi(A)\in\Omega G$ denote the corresponding closed geodesic.
+\begin{thm}{ } Let $[A]\in\A(P)/\G_0(P)$ be a based gauge equivalence class of Yang--Mills connections, and let $x_A=\Phi(A)\in\Omega G$ denote the corresponding closed geodesic.
 Then the Hessians of $\YM$ at $[A]$ and of $\E$ at $x_A$ have the same index and nullity. \end{thm}

 \begin{proof} For a proof we refer to \cite[Theorem 2.2]{FriedrichHabermann}. \end{proof}